liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/13-creating-ios-themes.markdown

     ![Figure 2: This example Extended Theme's XIB file extends the Login Portlet's UI and behavior with a switch that lets the user show or hide the password field value.](../../images/screens-ios-xcode-ext-theme.png)

-2. Create a new View class, that extends the parent Theme's View class.
+2. Create a new View class that extends the parent Theme's View class.
 You should name this class after the XIB file you just created.
 You can add or override functionality of the parent Theme's View class.